sinKettu/cruster/README.md

 This command will install `Cruster` using `rcgen` library to build local certificate authority and `crossterm` as TUI backend.
 So, you are going to get full-rust package.

 > In some case `crossterm` and `termion` backends can flicker.
 It is a known `cursive` [issue](https://github.com/gyscos/cursive/issues/667).
-For Cruster [buffered backend](https://github.com/agavrilov/cursive_buffered_backend) is implemented, but it is not for sure, that buffering will cover all cases.
+For Cruster the [buffered backend](https://github.com/agavrilov/cursive_buffered_backend) is implemented, but it is not for sure, that buffering will cover all cases.
 If you faced with such problem, you can use `ncurses` backend.

 If, for some reason, you do not want to use `rcgen` to handle certificates, you can use openssl, see below.